IX-Swap/v2-subgraph/README.md

-# QuickSwap Subgraph
+# IX Swap Subgraph

-This repository has been forked from [UniswapV2]()
+[Ixs](https://ixswap.io/) is a decentralized protocol for automated token exchange on Ethereum.

-This subgraph dynamically tracks any pair created by the QuickSwap factory.
-It tracks of the current state of QuickSwap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the ixs factory.
+It tracks of the current state of Ixs contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on QuickSwap, pairs or tokens, aggregated by day
+- historical data on Ixs, pairs or tokens, aggregated by day

 ## Running Locally

 Make sure to update package.json settings to point to your own graph account.

+## Queries

+Below are a few ways to show how to query the ixs-subgraph for data.
+The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
+These queries can be used locally or in The Graph Explorer playground.

 ## Key Entity Overviews

-#### QuickSwapFactory
+#### IxsFactory

-Contains data across all of QuickSwap V2.
+Contains data across all of IX Swap.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token